jellyfin/jellyfin.org/docs/general/clients/Jellyfin-for-Android.md

 :::danger
 Downloading while on Mobile Data or Roaming may result in charges from your provider.
 You are responsible to ensure your data plan is suitable.
 :::
 You can download any media from your server onto the android device. on a media item press the overflow menu button (3 dots) and choose download.
-If a download allowed type has not been set through settings, a prompt will ask you to select from the options Wifi, Mobile data, mobile and roaming networks, see [Client settings](../clients/Jellyfin%20for%20Android#downloads) for more information
+If a download allowed type has not been set through settings, a prompt will ask you to select from the options WiFi, Mobile data, mobile and roaming networks, see [Client settings](../clients/Jellyfin%20for%20Android#downloads) for more information
 > NOTE:
-> Jellyfin for android is an online only media player, downloaded content requires a different player on the device for playback
+> Jellyfin for Android is an online only media player, downloaded content requires a different player on the device for playback

 ## Chromecast support

-is available for Prorietary flavors only [see above](../clients/Jellyfin%20for%20Android#release-flavors).
+is available for Proprietary flavors only [see above](../clients/Jellyfin%20for%20Android#release-flavors).
 Allows for cast of media and remote control.

 ## Troubleshooting

 - The app is stuck on the Connect to Server screen after setup

-> make sure the server is reachable, the same URL should reach the server on a web browser.
+> make sure the server is reachable, the same URL should be able to reach the server on a web browser.
 Note that this application does not make your server accessible outside your network, [see here](../post-install/networking/#external-access) for information about external access